-11.2 Where a scooter is stored or charged within communal areas without permission, or outside the terms of permission granted, LiveWest reserves the right to remove the scooter in order to safeguard the health and safety of other residents and may recharge the resident for any removal or storage costs.
+11.2 Where a scooter is stored or charged within communal areas without permission, or outside the terms of permission granted, LiveWest reserves the right to remove the scooter in order to safeguard the health and safety of other residents and may recharge the resident for any removal/storage costs.

-All LiveWest colleagues have a responsibility for highlighting breaches of this policy.
+ALL LiveWest staff have a responsibility for highlighting breaches of this policy.